7.30. Timestep Class — MDAnalysis.coordinates.timestep

 Note

-Normally one does not directly access _pos but uses the coordinates() method of an AtomGroup but sometimes it can be faster to directly use the raw coordinates.
-Any changes to this array are immediately reflected in atom positions.
+Normally one does not directly access _pos but uses the positions attribute of a AtomGroup but sometimes it can be faster to directly use the raw coordinates.
+Any changes to this array are immediately reflected in the atom positions.
 If the frame is written to a new trajectory then the coordinates are changed.
 If a new trajectory frame is loaded, then all contents of _pos are overwritten.

 _velocities

-numpy.ndarray of dtype float32. of shape (n_atoms, 3), holding the raw velocities (in MDAnalysis units, i.e. typically Å/ps).
+numpy.ndarray of dtype float32. of shape (n_atoms, 3), holding the raw velocities (in MDAnalysis units, i.e., Å/ps).

 Note

-Normally velocities are accessed through the velocities or the velocities() method of an AtomGroup
+Normally velocities are accessed through the Timestep.velocities attribute or the velocities attribute of an AtomGroup

-_velocities only exists if the has_velocities flag is True
+_velocities only exists if the has_velocities flag is True.

-New in version 0.7.5.
+Added in version 0.7.5.

 _forces